Fiware/showcase.gsma.dataModels/PointOfInteraction/SmartPointOfInteraction/doc/spec.md

     + Normative References: [https://tools.ietf.org/html/rfc7946](https://tools.ietf.org/html/rfc7946)
     + Optional

-+ `applicationUrl` : This field specifies the real URL containing the solution or application (information, co-creation, etc) while the SmartSport 'announcedUrl' field specifies the broadcasted URL which could be this same URL or a shortened URL.
++ `applicationUrl` : This field specifies the real URL containing the solution or application (information, co-creation, etc) while the SmartSport 'announcedUrl' field specifies the broadcasted URL which could be this same URL or a shortened one.
     + Attribute type: [URL](https://schema.org/URL)
     + Mandatory

-+ `availability`: Specifies the time intervals in which this interactive service is available, but this is a general information while SmartSpots have their own real availability in order to allow advanced configurations.
++ `availability`: Specifies the time intervals in which this interactive service is available, but this is a general information while Smart Spots have their own real availability in order to allow advanced configurations.
 The format is an structured value which must contain a subproperty per each required functionality interval, indicating when the functionality is active.
 If nothing specified (or null) it will mean that the functionality is always on.
 The syntax must be conformant with schema.org [openingHours specification](https://schema.org/openingHours).
 For instance, a service which is only active on dayweeks will be encoded as "availability": "Mo,Tu,We,Th,Fr,Sa 09:00-20:00".
     + Attribute type: [StructuredValue](https://schema.org/StructuredValue)
     + Mandatory.
 It can be null.